What Is Hemophilia A?

 - What treatments does the doctor recommend?

 - How do you keep your child safe?
-Do you need to limit his or her activities?
+Do you need to limit their activities?

-- Do you need to let teachers and care providers know about his condition?
+- Do you need to let teachers and care providers know about their condition?

 - What can you expect as your child gets older?